phhung-axonivy/cronjob/cronjob-product/README.md

 ![Program Start Element screenshot](ProgramStartElement.png "Program Start Element screenshot")

-This bean gets a cron expression via the globale variable defined as Cron expression and it will schedule by using the expression.
+This bean gets a cron expression via the variable defined as Cron expression and it will schedule by using the expression.

 ![custom editor UI screenshot](customEditorUI.png "custom editor UI screenshot")